 Looking for a new chandelier?
 Check out these great tips:

-A chandelier is often the focal point in a dining room, so it’s important to get a dining room chandelier that not only works well with your décor but is also the right size.
+A chandelier is often the focal point in a dining room, so it’s important to get one that not only works well with your décor but is also the right size.

-While there are no hard and fast rules, there are a few guidelines that will help you determine the right size for your dining room chandelier.
+While there are no hard and fast rules, there are a few guidelines that will help you find the right match.

 One suggestion is that the diameter of the dining room chandelier should be about one half to two thirds the width of the table it will be hanging over.
 Another is that it should be about a foot less than the width of the table at it’s widest point.
 (In many cases these measurements will be the same).
 One of the main reasons for this is so that people don’t bump their heads on it when getting up from their seats.